vijayanajay/stock_rule_based/docs/memory.md

 **Root Cause**: A structural desynchronization between the test and the component.
 The test was asserting on a non-existent attribute (`memory_peak_mb`) of the `PerformanceMetrics` data class.
 The component had been implemented (or refactored) to provide a `memory_usage` attribute, but the test was not updated to reflect this data contract.
 This is a recurring anti-pattern of tests not being maintained in lock-step with the code they are supposed to validate.
 **Fix**: The assertion in `test_performance.py` was corrected to use the `memory_usage` attribute, bringing the test back into alignment with the component's actual data contract.
 **Prevention**: When refactoring a component, especially when changing its public API or the schema of data it produces (like a Pydantic model or dataclass), it is critical to update all consuming tests in the same atomic commit.
 This ensures that tests remain a valid and reliable specification of the component's behavior.

 ---

+### Test/Component Desynchronization in Performance Tests (2025-07-19)
+**Issue**: The test suite failed to collect tests, throwing an `ImportError` in `tests/test_performance.py`.
+**Root Cause**: A structural desynchronization.
+The `data.py` module had been refactored from a class-based (`DataManager`) to a functional API.
+However, `tests/test_performance.py` was not updated and still attempted to import and use the non-existent `DataManager` class, making the test file obsolete and causing the test suite to break.
+**Fix**: The obsolete content of `tests/test_performance.py` was completely replaced with a new suite of tests that correctly validate the `performance.py` module, aligning the tests with the current architecture.
+**Prevention**: When refactoring a component, it is critical to identify and update all its consumers—including other modules and, crucially, all test files—in the same atomic commit.
+Test code must be treated as a first-class consumer of a component's API and kept synchronized to prevent the test suite from becoming a source of failure and architectural drift.

+---